nuclia/rust-spy/README.md

 it with debug information enabled (even in release mode) so you get all symbols converted to files/lines/columns.

-Depends on the `libwd` system lib.
+Depends on the `libdw` system lib.
 Install it on Debuntu with:

 ```
-apt-get install libwd-dev
+apt-get install libdw-dev
 ```

 Installation: